zeroknots/the-compact/README.md

 > :warning: This is an early-stage contract under active development; it has not yet been properly tested, reviewed, or audited.

+> NOTE: this README is based on Version 0 of The Compact; it still needs to be updated for Version 1, which is currently under active development.

 ## Summary
 The Compact is an ownerless ERC6909 contract that facilitates the voluntary formation (and, if necessary, eventual dissolution) of reusable resource locks.